Lakehouse Job History

 Analyzing Slow Running Jobs

-Slow running jobs may encounter issues during the compilation phase, the virtual cluster startup phase, or the execution phase.
-Below are the analyses and solutions for these phases:
+Slow running jobs may encounter issues during the compilation phase, the Virtual Cluster startup phase, or the execution phase.
+The following provides analysis and solutions for each phase:

 Compilation Phase